Accommodation Service Manager

 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

-- A Day in the Life of a Hotel Manager (The Princeton Review article)
+- Day in the Life of a Hotel Manager - The Princeton Review

-- A day in the life of a Hotel General Manager (Hcareers article)
+- A day in the life of a Hotel General Manager - HCareers

-- Generation Next: Meet some of Canada's up-and-coming hospitality leaders (Hotelier magazine article)
+- Generation Next: Meet some of Canada's up-and-coming hospitality leaders - Hotelier magazine

 The University of Manitoba does not offer specific training in hospitality or hotel management.
 However, students may choose to study business, management or other related programs and apply this training to the accommodations services and tourism industry.